crtallent/surfs_up/README.md

 ## Surfs_Up Summary:

-The above data indicates that the temperatures in Oahu, Hawaii are warm enough to justify the existence of a year-round surf and ice cream shop in that area.
-The lowest temperature appears in December, but it is still 60°F.  Further analysis on precipitation levels for both June and December could prove very useful information for the investors as well.
+The above data indicates that the temperatures in Oahu, Hawaii may be warm enough to justify the existence of a year-round surf and ice cream shop in that area.
+The lowest temperature appears in December, but it is still 60°F.  Analysis of ice cream sales and surfing activities in relation to temperature would be useful in making further decisions.
+Further analysis on precipitation levels for both June and December could prove very useful information for the investors as well.
 This can be done by filtering the Measurement table by precipitation data:

 ```
 results = session.query(Measurement.date, Measurement.prcp).filter(Measurement.date <= '2017-06-30', Measurement.date >= '2017-06-01').all()